Dempsy/dempsy-commons/README.md

     }
 ```

-with an appliction context that selects the actual ZooKeeper implementation of the API:
+with an application context that selects the actual ZooKeeper implementation of the API:

 ```xml
    <bean name="serializer" class="net.dempsy.serialization.jackson.JsonSerializer" />